Spectrum for Seniors in 2026: Internet Assist, Plans, and Lowering Your Bill

 Television options don't require income verification:

-- TV Select Signature: 160+ channels at $95/month for the first year.
+- TV Select Signature: the main cable lineup, sold at a promotional rate for the first year.

 Several advantages make Spectrum a solid choice: